Writing Comments in Bash Scripts

 The comments also help other developers and system administrators who may need to maintain the script to understand your code and its purpose.

-Comments are usually used to explain what the code can’t.
-For example, if you have a complex regex or parameter substitution inside your Bash script, you should write a comment about what the code does.
+Comments are used to explain the code.
+For example, if you have a complex regex or parameter substitution inside your Bash script, you should write a comment describing what the code does.
 Comments should be short and to the point.
 Do not explain something which is simple and obvious to the reader.

 In this article, we’ll cover the basics of writing comments in Bash.